xsolla/xsolla-launcher-build/README.md

 relative_game_paths:path | The path to the game folder relative to the folder with Launcher installed. auth_fields| The list of parameters which must be requested from the user or social network additionally during social authentication.
 The parameters must be separated by a comma.
 If the specified parameter is not returned by a social network, the user will be asked to input the value to the corresponding form of desktop Launcher.
 Parameters are written to the user JWT.
 Note: Currently only the ‘email’ value is supported.
 After the email is requested from the user, a confirmation message is sent to specified email. close_steam_launcher_when_game_start| Whether to close desktop Launcher when the game is started.
 Works only for Xsolla Launcher published on Steam.
 Can be ‘true’ or ‘false’.
-Default is ‘false’.
+Default is ‘false’. html_tabs| An array with parameters of custom HTML tabs, where name is a name of the tab (the length of the string should be less than 15 characters), url is a URL to the HTML page.
+[Wiki page](https://github.com/xsolla/xsolla-launcher-build/wiki/v2.4.4)

 <details><summary>Example</summary>